faisaltheparttimecoder/bulma-vuejs-demo-website/README.md

 # Plugins Used.

-Most of the code a raw vueJS & Bulma CSS (as that was the intention for learning purpose).
+Most of the code are raw vueJS & Bulma CSS (that was the intention for learning purpose).
 The only plugin used are

 + [ChartKick](https://www.chartkick.com/vue) for charts
 + [vuetrend](https://cinwell.com/vue-trend/) for trend lines